The National Multiple Sclerosis Society estimates there are more than 2.3 Million people living with Multiple Sclerosis (MS) worldwide.

 Breaking Down MS Application Questions

-So many folks like yourself wonder “what’s the point” of these MS application questions.
+Many folks like yourself wonder “what’s the point” of these MS application questions.

 You may be asking yourself: “What is the insurance company trying to determine by asking me these questions?
 And how do the answers impact my overall ability to obtain quality and affordable life insurance protection?”